derailed/bigbertha/README.md

-# Basilik - Ruby firepower for your Firebase batteries
+# Basilisk - Ruby firepower for your Firebase batteries

 Firebase is a real-time backend that allows one to store key-value pairs in a hierarchical fashion, without having to manage additional servers.
 Firebase offers api's for a variety of client libs such as javascript,